SecIndOpT/case_study_pl_snack_pack/README.md

 In order to issue a certificate to a field device, it needs to have a public key which gets cryptographically bound to the identity information of the certificate.
 Hence, before issuing any certificate, we need to generate an asymmetric key pair.
 There are two ways of doing so:

-- Internal generation and storage of key pair by the end entitiy, followed by sending a certificate signing request containing the public key to managing entity.
+- Internal generation and storage of key pair by the end entity, followed by sending a certificate signing request containing the public key to managing entity.
 The managing entity then returns a signed certificate to the EE.

-- External entitity generates the key pair and sends it to EE, which stores and uses it.
+- External entity generates the key pair and sends it to EE, which stores and uses it.

 ### Equipment with Certificates